The Psychology Department has seven tenure track faculty plus a laboratory

 Kimberly Wright Cassidy (B.A., Swarthmore College, 1985; Ph.D., University of Pennsylvania, 1993) is a developmental psychologist with a focus on cognition and education.
 Professor Cassidy is certified as a teacher at the elementary, middle school, and high school levels.
 Her research interests include the development of children's theories about the minds of others; the link between theory of mind, social information processing, and aggressive behavior in young children; gender stereotyping in preschoolers; and the role of phonological and prosodic information in language acquisition.
-Professor Cassidy is currently also Provost of the College.
+Professor Cassidy is currently also the Interim President of the College.

 Clark McCauley (B.S., Providence College, 1965; Ph.D., University of Pennsylvania, 1970) is a social psychologist.
 He has research interests in social cognition, individual differences, and health psychology.
 Current research topics include attractions of horror movies, individual differences in sensitivity to disgust, and the psychology of identification.
 Professor McCauley serves as Co-Director of the Solomon Asch Center for the Study of Ethnopolitical Conflict at the University of Pennsylvania.